 In many ways, Mauritius is the perfect destination for a tropical family holiday.
 There's stunning cotton-white beaches ideal for building sandcastles on, sheltered lagoons protected by a coral reef that makes it great for paddling and snorkelling, and a lush jungle interior that's begging to be explored by youngsters and the young at heart.

-Plenty of the resorts in Mauritius are family-friendly, armed with some of the best kids' clubs you will find anywhere and marvellous menu of activities fit for everyone, from babies to toddlers to teens.
+Plenty of family-friendly resorts in Mauritius have some of the best kids' clubs you will find anywhere and a marvellous menu of activities fit for everyone, from babies to toddlers to teens.
 The island is also small enough to explore should you want to venture out of your resort.

 There's plenty to do for families as well, from spying waterfalls as tall as the Statue of Liberty, to quad-biking around emerald landscapes and spotting dolphins off Mauritius' west coast.
 Mauritius is a ready-made family holiday waiting to be unwrapped, with plenty of unforgettable memories to be made.

 Mauritius family holiday highlights

 There are so many things to do in Mauritius with kids, which makes the island a fantastic choice for any family holiday.
 The variety will really surprise you, too, whether it's a fascinating dip into Mauritius' history of sugar production at L'aventure Du Sucre or racing around the leafy plains of Domaine De L'Etoile.
 There are so many places to visit during your Mauritius family holiday, that even though most resorts there have incredible kids' clubs, you need not stay in your hotel for the duration of your stay.